Dickinson’s 22 lifts No. 3 Michigan over No. 4 Ohio St 92-87

-The Wolverines came out launching 3-point shots, hitting 10 of 13 in taking a 45-43 lead at halftime.
+The Wolverines came out launching 3-point shots, hitting 10 of 13 in the first half but held on to just a slim 45-43 lead at the break.
 Brown was 3 for 3 from long range, and Brooks and Mike Smith each hit two.
-But Michigan cooled off in second half, hitting just 1 for 10.
+They cooled off in second half, hitting just 1 for 10.

 BIG PICTURE